Low blood sodium is a condition in which the sodium level in the blood is lower than normal. The medical name of this condition is hyponatremia.

 Common symptoms include:

-The cause of low sodium must be diagnosed and treated.
+The cause of low blood sodium must be diagnosed and treated.
 If cancer is the cause of the condition, then radiation, chemotherapy, or surgery to remove the tumor may correct the sodium imbalance.

 Other treatments depend on the specific type of hyponatremia.